Yasaman-Ghobadi/Easy-Bank/README.md

 3. It includes Css animation
 4. It does not contain Js.

-This project is currently available on this site: https://www.frontendmentor.io/challenges/easybank-landing-page-WaUhkoDN
+•This project is currently available on this site: https://www.frontendmentor.io/challenges/easybank-landing-page-WaUhkoDN

-The video which explains the projects' process: https://www.youtube.com/watch?v=qkYsiVcvb1o
+•The video which explains the projects' process: https://www.youtube.com/watch?v=qkYsiVcvb1o

-The source code:
+•The source code:
 https://github.com/zinotrust/easybank